AryanK112233/Mongodb-server/README.md

 ```
 sudo ufw allow 27017/tcp
 ```
-Now, on another computer on your network, with the MongoDB client installed, run the following to ensure that mongod is available on your network:
+Now, on another computer on your network, with the MongoDB client installed, run the following to ensure that Mongod is available on your network:
 ```
 # Replace YOUR-RPI-IP-ADDRESS with your Raspberry Pi's actual IP address:
 mongo --host 'YOUR-RPI-IP-ADDRESS'